 A mathematician, Hanlon’s research is focused on probability and combinatorics, the study of finite structures and their significance as they relate to bioinformatics, computer science, and other fields.
 A dedicated teacher-scholar, President Hanlon is also a member of the faculty and teaches first-year calculus at Dartmouth.

 Prior to coming to Dartmouth, Hanlon served as provost and executive vice president for academic affairs at the University of Michigan, where he was also the Donald J. Lewis Professor of Mathematics.
 Hanlon was a member of the Michigan faculty for over 20 years and held a variety of administrative posts during his tenure.
 He began his career at the Massachusetts Institute of Technology (1981-1983) and was a Bantrell fellow in Mathematics at the California Institute of Technology (1983-1986).
 Hanlon is a member of the National Security Agency Advisory Board, and the editorial boards of the Journal of Algebraic Combinatorics and the Electronic Journal of Combinatorics.

 Hanlon has earned numerous honors and awards for his mathematical research, including a Sloan Fellowship, a Guggenheim Fellowship, a Henry Russel Award, and the National Science Foundation Presidential Young Investigator Award.
-He also held an Arthur F. Thurnau Professorship, the University of Michigan’s highest recognition of faculty whose commitment to undergraduate teaching has had a demonstrable impact on the intellectual development and lives of their students.
+He is a fellow of the American Academy of Arts and Sciences and held an Arthur F. Thurnau Professorship, the University of Michigan’s highest recognition of faculty whose commitment to undergraduate teaching has had a demonstrable impact on the intellectual development and lives of their students.

-Last Updated: 6/17/13
+Last Updated: 2/11/16